darasus/ai-blog/content/the-best-and-worst-games-of-the-year.md

   was Crackdown 3, with a few bugs and a lack of content compared to other online games released this year.
 The best video game of 2019 is Assassin's
   Creed: Odyssey, the latest chapter of the Tomb Raider."
+intro: >-
+  It takes a lot of great games to make a great year.
+In 2018, we saw new entries in long-running series like Red Dead Redemption, Assassin’s Creed, and Halo as well as brand new IP such as Monster Hunter: World, Into the Breach, and A Way Out.
+It was a year that saw game developers pushed by streaming services like Twitch and YouTube continue to experiment with new ideas and designs while also returning to their roots with older properties.

+  That being said, not all games are created equal.
+There are excellent games and then there are... others less so.
+To help you sort through the deluge of new releases this year, Gamers Central has compiled a list of our top ten favorite titles coupled with an even longer list of disappointments that you may want to avoid entirely or at least wait for a sale before picking up.
 ---

 ## The Best